BigBoss277/qa-practice/project-03-shopping-cart/test-cases.md

 3.

 **Expected Result:**
-User gets the information about his favorites
+User successfuly opened cart page

 ## TC-006 — Continue shopping from cart

-**Priority:** High / Medium / Low
+**Priority:**  Medium
 **Preconditions:**
 - Internet connection is stable
-- Shopping cart is already opened
+- Shopping cart is open

 **Steps:**
-1. Open cart
+1. Click the Continue shopping button or return to the catalog
-2. Choose more clothes from catalog while you in cart 3.
+2. Select another product

 **Expected Result:**
-User successfuly can add  clothes (но конкретно в этом сайте корзина открывается с вернхней части страницы, а не новая страница)
+User can return to shopping and continue browsing products without losing the current cart state.

 ## TC-007 — Add product to cart from product details page

-**Priority:** High / Medium / Low
+**Priority:** Medium
 **Preconditions:**
 - Internet connection is stable
 - Product details are already opened